Braeden261/seniorProject/README.md

 - Right Trigger for light attack *not complete*
 - Right Bumper for heavy attack *not complete*

--Left Trigger for sheild *not complete*
+- Left Trigger for sheild *not complete*
 While Sheild is up:
 - Right Trigger for light deflect *not complete*
 - Right Bumper for heavy deflect *not complete*